sagivf/rjq-ui/README.md

-# vue-foundation
+# RethinkDB Job Queue UI

-> A boilerplate integrating Foundation for Sites and VueJS
+> Get insights to your queue job statuses

 This repository is an example of how to use [Foundation for Sites](https://github.com/zurb/foundation-sites) in a [Vue](https://github.com/vuejs/vue) single-page application.
 The project is scaffolded using [vue-cli](https://github.com/vuejs/vue-cli), with the [webpack](https://github.com/vuejs-templates/webpack) template, and [vue-router](https://github.com/vuejs/vue-router).